mgh-ccni/midiffusion/README.md

 - `--fid`: Triggers the calculation of the Frechet Inception Distance (FID) for evaluating the quality of the generated images.
 - `--sample_step 3`: Defines the total number of steps in the sampling process.
 - `--t 1000`: Specifies the noise scale used in sampling, affecting the variance of the generated samples.

-## Project Structure

-- `configs/`: Configuration files for training and evaluation.
-- `datasets/`: Place your dataset files here or scripts to download datasets.
-- `functions/`: Core functionalities including model components and utilities.
-- `models/`: Definitions of diffusion models and architectures.
-- `runners/`: Scripts for different stages of the experiment lifecycle.
-- `utils/`: Utility functions and helpers.

 ## References